About Me

 I am a Certified Culinary Professional (CCP) and charter member of the International Association of Culinary Professionals (IACP) with 15 years service to culinary scholarships.
 In the spring of 2007 the International Association of Culinary Professionals (IACP) nominated me for “Teacher of the Year”.

-In addition, I am a foundling member of The Bakers Dozen East, a member of the New York chapter of Les Dames d'Escoffier, and a past president of The New York Association Culinary Professionals (NYACP).
+In addition, I am a foundling member of The Bakers Dozen East and a past president of The New York Association Culinary Professionals (NYACP).
 I was honored at a benefit at Windows of the World in 1999 for "Outstanding Commitment to the Culinary Arts.”
 I have served as a consultant to several baking and food manufacturers along with research and development of prototypes of new products.

 My passion for baking is rivaled only by my passion for teaching, both backed by a lifetime of dedication to my craft.